JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 By merging the two sets of reservoirs into one structure, we're saving 16 bytes/pixel compared to non-unified ReSTIR's two separate sets of reservoirs.

-More importantly than memory savings, that are a bunch of other improvements we either get for free, or can now afford to make due to combining the ReSTIR passes:
+More important than the memory savings, there are a bunch of other improvements we either get for free, or can now afford to make due to combining the ReSTIR passes:
 * In Solari 0.19's ReSTIR DI, we never traced BRDF rays to sample emissive lighting, instead relying only on NEE.
-Now that everything is unified into one pathtracer, we can trace and resample BRDF-based emissive lighting for free, as if we don't hit an emissive mesh, the ray is not wasted - it just becomes a GI path.
+Now that everything is unified into one pathtracer, we can trace and resample BRDF-based emissive lighting for free, since if we don't hit an emissive mesh, the ray is not wasted - it just becomes a GI path.
 This greatly improves direct lighting from nearby emissives.
-* As discussed in the previous section, in Solari 0.19, we skipped tracing some visibility rays during MIS to increase performance, at the cost of some bias (shadow growing slightly larger and darker).
+* As discussed in the previous section, in Solari 0.19, we skipped tracing some visibility rays during MIS to increase performance, at the cost of some bias (shadows growing slightly larger and darker).
 Now, because we only have a single set of ReSTIR passes, we can reallocate the rays we saved from no longer having two ReSTIR passes to be used in MIS for the single pass, giving us fully unbiased (and lower variance) rendering.
 Overall we went from about 6-12 rays per pixel (3 DI, 3 GI, 0-6 specular BRDF + NEE), to 6-10 rays per pixel (2-6 pathtracing BRDF + NEE, 4 ReSTIR).
-* Whereas before we never resampled specular GI, we can now resample sufficently rough/glossy specular reflections.
+* Whereas before we never resampled specular GI, we can now resample sufficiently rough/glossy specular reflections.
 More on the caveats here in a bit.
 * Much better light leak prevention, as instead of always terminating into the world cache after the first bounce like we used to for ReSTIR GI, it's now easy to simply continue tracing the path if terminating would risk leaking light.

 Overall, we get some very nice quality wins, simplify the code, and reduce our memory usage.
-Performance tends be either about the same, slightly slower, or slightly faster depending on the scene and GPU in question.
+Performance tends to be either about the same, slightly slower, or slightly faster depending on the scene and GPU in question.

 ### Downsides

 Note that there _are_ some downsides I've found from the unified ReSTIR algorithm.

-Shadow boundaries where some pixels prefer GI, and some prefer DI, get a bit worse to the single set of reservoirs.
+Shadow boundaries where some pixels prefer GI, and some prefer DI, get a bit worse due to the single set of reservoirs.

 Another downside is that a big unified pathtracing kernel uses more registers than separate kernels, which reduces occupancy and can hurt performance.
 It's not typically a huge loss, but it's something to be aware of.

 The real issue is that we're no longer tracing paths for both the primary vertex's diffuse _and_ specular lobes every frame.
 Before, we had dedicated passes for diffuse and specular GI paths (really just a single-bounce for diffuse GI, we weren't doing a full path), but now we're only tracing a single path, with stochastic lobe selection for dielectric materials that have two lobes.
 Tracing two separate paths would be too expensive.

 Remember from the last post that dielectric materials are implemented as a thin specular lobe layered _over_ a diffuse lobe.
 Depending on what angle you view it at, the top specular layer gets a certain percentage of the energy, with the rest being transmitted to the diffuse layer beneath it.
-When picking a BRDF lobe to follow to keeping tracing the path, we can importance sample the two layers according to these percentages, biasing towards picking the lobe that will recieve a higher amount of energy.
+When picking a BRDF lobe to follow to keep tracing the path, we can importance sample the two layers according to these percentages, biasing towards picking the lobe that will receive a higher amount of energy.

 However, that only accounts for one part of the rendering equation.
 Incident radiance is _also_ an important quantity to account for.
-Let's say that for a given pixel we estimate that the specular layer will recieve 70% of the incoming energy, while the diffuse layer only gets 30%.
+Let's say that for a given pixel we estimate that the specular layer will receive 70% of the incoming energy, while the diffuse layer only gets 30%.
 We should choose to sample the specular layer, right?

 But what if the specular lobe is pointing in a direction where no light is coming from?
 70% of 0 energy is still 0 - it would've been better to sample the diffuse lobe after all...

 Really, we'd like to sample according to some estimate (obviously if we had a perfect, cheap predictor of the full rendering equation, there would be no need to trace paths at all) of the combined `BRDF * incident_radiance` product.
-This is called "path guiding", and Bevy dosen't currently have a way of doing that.
+This is called "path guiding", and Bevy doesn't currently have a way of doing that.
 We have to stick to the inferior BRDF-only sampling.

 In practical terms, I noticed that after switching to unified ReSTIR, that specular reflections in dielectric materials got much noisier, leading to the denoiser reconstructing a much more blurry reflection.